 - Space them 12" apart to allow room to grow.

-Aquilegia look best planted in groups of 2 or 3, and spaced out all over the border in any space left by other groups of plants.
+Aquilegia look best planted in groups of two or three and spaced out all over the border in any space left by other groups of plants.
 They are very hardy and survive any kind of summer weather, dying down in winter and returning in the spring.

 There are a wide range of cultivars available for this short-lived perennial, in colors ranging from bright yellows to deep reds.

-- If growing in a pot, apply a heat-mat or place inside a propagator at 70F until germination takes place, which is anything up to 3 weeks later.
+- If growing in a pot, apply a heat-mat or place inside a propagator at 70°F until germination takes place, which can be up to three weeks later.

 It is not as hardy as some perennials, and will benefit from offering some kind of protective mulch for over-wintering.